aiven/devportal/docs/tools/terraform/get-started.rst

    terraform plan

-3. To create the Redis service, run:
+3. To create the resources, run:

 .. code:: bash